haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/env/setup-notifications.md

 By default, {{site.data.var.ece}} writes build and deploy actions to the `app/var/log/cloud.log` file inside the Magento root application directory.
 Optionally, you can send logs to a messaging system, such as Slack and email, to receive real-time notifications.

-For example, you could send a Slack message to alert a group of people when a deployment fails, and prompt an investigation into what went wrong.
+例如， you could send a Slack message to alert a group of people when a deployment fails, and prompt an investigation into what went wrong.

 ## Plan your notifications
 Before you configure notifications, consider the following: